 Small business program

 Perspecta's primary objective is to make sure its government customers' missions succeed.
 Frequently, this is made possible by the contributions of small businesses.
 Perspecta engages small business, not only as a government contracting requirement, but also in the spirit of good citizenship and growing America's economy.
-The end result is a win-win situation for all involved, while providing customers across federal and state and local governments with innovative solutions.
+The end result is a win-win situation for all involved, while providing customers across federal, state and local governments with innovative solutions.
 We provide small businesses in our program a number of benefits, including great business growth potential, formal and informal business development and the prospect of a long-term working relationship.

 Key offerings include: